Rusty is a writer and designer who has endured and tackled public speaking fears and has developed tricks to help herself survive and shine.

-Your professor has just announced that the whole class will have to do mandatory presentations at some point throughout the semester and it's worth a large chunk of your grade.
-Oh dear, Lord, no. Please no. Why does every professor insist on making you do a presentation?
+Your professor has just announced that the whole class will have to do mandatory presentations at some point throughout the semester, and it's worth a large chunk of your grade.
+Oh, dear, Lord, no. Please no. Why does every professor insist on making you do a presentation?
 Instantly your stomach flips and all the butterflies that were calm a moment ago are suddenly flapping their wings like crazy and throwing up everywhere.
 What do you do?
-WHAT DO YOU DO?

 Stop.
 Breathe.
 Evaluate.